 The Anti-Monopoly Law3 of Indonesia generally covers the same ground as the competition law of other jurisdictions.
 It contains prohibitions against the usual forms of cartel behaviour, horizontal collusion and conspiracy, and also vertical restraints of trade and unilateral conduct (such as abuses of dominant position).
 The Anti-Monopoly Law is applicable to all businesses established in Indonesia or operating in Indonesia, whether or not they are legal entities.

 Article 50(b) of the Anti-Monopoly Law exempts agreements related to intellectual property (e.g., the licensing of intellectual property), trade secrets and franchising.
 The text of this Article does not include any qualification to this exemption.
-However, in its Guideline No. 2 of 2009 on the Exemption of Intellectual Property Agreements (the KPPU Guideline on the Exemption of Intellectual Property Agreements), KPPU has taken the position that this exemption is not absolute and that intellectual property licences are still subject to scrutiny under the Anti-Monopoly Law.
-KPPU assesses licence agreements under the rule of reason and will only exempt licences that do not cause monopolistic practices or unfair competition.
-In practice, when parties accused of violating the Anti-Monopoly Law try to invoke Article 50(b) in their defence, KPPU generally disagrees and does not accept that the exemption under this Article applies.
+However, in its Guideline No. 2 of 2009 on the Exemption of Intellectual Property Agreements (the KPPU Guideline on the Exemption of Intellectual Property Agreements), the KPPU has taken the position that this exemption is not absolute and that intellectual property licences are still subject to scrutiny under the Anti-Monopoly Law.
+The KPPU assesses licence agreements under the rule of reason and will only exempt licences that do not cause monopolistic practices or unfair competition.
+In practice, when parties accused of violating the Anti-Monopoly Law try to invoke Article 50(b) in their defence, the KPPU generally disagrees and does not accept that the exemption under this Article applies.

-Therefore, in this year, a greater interface between competition law and intellectual property has become a reality.
+In general, this year, a greater interface between competition law and intellectual property has become a reality.
 The stakes may also get higher.

 Year in review